Machine Learning and Data Science (June 2016—Present)

 This was my first foray into academic research.
 Over four years, I personally collected data from hundreds of participants, seeing the project from start to completion.
 During this time, I contributed to all aspects of the research pipeline and was leading data and journal club meetings.
 Before moving onto my present work, I was fitting reinforcement learning models to behavioral data.

-I presented my research contributions to this project at various conferences (SfN, CogSci, and CNS) and have a manuscript that is currently under review.
+I presented my research contributions to this project at various conferences (SfN, CogSci, and CNS) and have a manuscript that was recently accepted for publication in Neurobiology of Aging.

 Striatal and Hippocampal Effects of Exercise and Lifestyle Factors